SMACNA HVAC Duct Construction App

 The gutter and downspout size required is highly dependent on the number of sections and length of those gutter sections and the number of the downspouts.

-- Adding additional sections of gutter thereby reducing the length of each section with reduce the size of the gutter required.
+- Adding additional sections of gutter thereby reducing the length of each section will reduce the size of the gutter required.
 Also, the gutter width relation to height may also be adjusted.

-- Adding additional downspouts will downspout volume resulting in smaller gutters/downspouts.
+- Adding additional downspouts will change the downspout volume resulting in smaller gutters/downspouts.

 You may manually enter the Design Area of the roof for the calculation or use the Design Area Wizard.
 This Wizard makes it easy to calculate the roof Design Area by providing various shape calculations and the calculation for Vertical Walls area per International Plumbing Code (IPC.)